In the world of creative work, there are amateurs and then there are professionals.

 The process is a long and grueling road that only rewards those that keep showing up.

 ♦ How to Get Rich by Felix Dennis.
 There are lots of entrepreneurs online that recommend this book as a must read.
 Dennis is a bootstrap entrepreneur, the Megamind behind the popular men’s magazine Maxim.
-However, it is not that good and Dennis’s style is pretty straightforward: work hard, be bold when making deals, confidence, and execution.
+However, I didn’t find it to be all that compelling and Dennis’s style is pretty straightforward: work hard, be bold when making deals, confidence, and execution.
 “The key, I think, is confidence.
 Confidence and an unshakable belief it can be done and that you are the one to do it.”
 There isn’t much to it, according to Dennis.
-However, he makes some really good points about time, the most valuable resource available to all men.
-Time is critical, so execution is key.
+The points he makes does have some value: time is critical, so execution is key.
 Never give in and surround yourself with enormous talent.
 And never stop learning:

 Anyone not busy learning is busy dying.
 For as long as you foster a willingness to learn, you will ward off sclerosis of the brain and hardening of the mental arteries.
 Curiosity has led many a man and women into the valley of serious wealth.”